-Recently, I chanced upon a discussion in the internet regarding why there’s so much poverty in the Philippines and other Christian countries.
-The discussion started with this story of a conversation with a wealthy foreigner visiting the country and a pastor.
+Recently, I chanced upon a discussion in the internet regarding why there’s so much poverty in the

 The visitor is telling him how he had come to love the country due to its beautiful people and breathtaking sceneries.
 Then continued with his observation that Filipinos are a very religious people.
 Bible verses could be seen almost everywhere; from the mud flaps of tricycles and jeepneys to anywhere a person is able to express his religiosity.
 However, in all the places he has visited, he also observed that in spite of the people’s profound belief and faith in their religion, still, there is so much poverty in the country.